 AZ AARP v.
-Crosby – Cochise County Hand Count (AZ)
+Crosby – Hand Counts (AZ)

 On Nov.
 3, 2022, Arizona Secretary of State Katie Hobbs submitted an amicus brief in support of the Arizona Alliance for Retired Americans (AZ AARP) in the case AZ AARP v.
 Crosby in Cochise County Superior Court.
-The States United Democracy Center and Coppersmith Brockelman Plc served as pro bono outside counsel on the brief.
+States United served as pro bono co-counsel on the brief, alongside Coppersmith Brockelman PLC.

 In the case, plaintiff AZ AARP asked the court to prohibit the Cochise County Board of Supervisors from conducting a full hand count of every ballot cast in the state.
 The plaintiff argued that such a hand count would be in violation of Arizona law.
 Hobbs said the board’s vote to expand the hand count was motivated by baseless conspiracy theories and raised serious concerns regarding ballot chain of custody.
 In the brief, she argued that: